addok/addok/docs/examples.md

     return filename, response

+# Geocode your file all at once if it is small.
 geocode('data.csv')
 # => data.geocoded.csv

+# Alternatively, geocode it by chunks when it is big.
 chunk_by = 50 * 2  # approximative number of lines.
 geocode_chunked('data.csv', 'result-{}.csv', chunk_by)
 # => result-1.geocoded.csv, result-2.geocoded.csv, etc